tvvoty/Copy_SMPlayer_Subs/README.md

 .

 3).
 Click View > SMPlayer Log, a log window will be open.
-I'd recommend putting it on a different virtual desktop if you have those available on your system.
+I'd recommend putting it on a different virtual desktop, to whitch you can switch with a keyboard shortcut, if you have those available on your system.

 .